Air Compressor Oil Basics: What You Need to Know

 If you notice any of these signs, change your oil right away and flush the old oil out of the system.
 If you are seeing a lot of contamination in your oil, an intake filter may help to extend oil life.

-Other Maintenance for Lubricated Air Compressors
+Other Maintenance for OIl-Lubricated Air Compressors

 In addition to checking and changing the oil, it is important to take care of the oil filter and the air/oil separator.
 You should also inspect your system regularly for signs of varnish buildup.